purdue-epics-ims/GatherUp-ReactNative/README.md

   - Check if you have added the ssh key of your computer to Github, if not, follow [this tutorial to create a new ssh-key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and [this tutorial to add your ssh-key to Github ](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

 5. cd into GatherUp-ReactNative/Application after you finish cloning
 6. Follow the [React-Native website](https://facebook.github.io/react-native/docs/getting-started.html) to download and install react-native as well as set up your emulator (android studio avd or physical devices).
-If this gives you trouble check the links below
+Make sure to [Enable Gradle](https://docs.gradle.org/2.9/userguide/gradle_daemon.html) if you are using Android.
+If this step gives you trouble check the links below

 7. Type in the following command to download all the libraries for the project with npm: